M1ck4/The-Family-GPTs/README.md

 **This is for all of us.**

 The Family GPTs are not designed to replace what’s missing or rewrite what was lost.
-But to offer something small and steady: **presence**—reliable, kind, and attuned.
+But to offer something small and steady: **presence**, reliable, kind, and attuned.